 Many remodels will require moving walls to reconfigure a space.
 Knocking down an interior wall costs $300-$500, on average, with the price varying on the complexity of the job.
 The price increases if:

 - Walls are load-bearing.
 This means the walls are holding up roofing and ceilings and provide structural support.
 You'll need more than a sledgehammer to move them.
 You'll need to hire a structural engineer who can plan additional framing and a new header beam to do the work the walls did.

 - Walls have mechanicals.
 This means a wall has plumbing, heating or cooling ducts, or electrical wiring.
 Removing the wall with mechanicals is a more complex job and you'll pay more for extra time, labor and expertise.

-Hiring an architect costs $875 to $2,500 on average, depending on size and complexity of the project.
+Hiring an architect costs $50-$150 per hour on average, depending on size and complexity of the project.
 Some projects, particularly home additions, will require an architect to create building plans that meet local codes and allow you to get permits.

 A Thumbtack pro in Nashville, Tennessee, charges $2 per square foot to draw plans of a house “as built" for a remodel and $500 for an engineer stamp of approval for remodeling plans.

-The national average cost of getting a building permit for a remodeling project is $300 to $900.
+The national average cost of getting a building permit for a remodeling project is $300-$900.